The Aviary (album)

-The Aviary is the second studio album by Swedish electronic dance music duo Galantis.
+The Aviary is the second studio album by Swedish electronic dance music act Galantis.
 It was released on 15 September 2017 through Big Beat Records and Atlantic Records, and features appearances from Throttle, Reece Bullimore, Hook n Sling, ROZES, Hannah Wilson and Wrabel.

 On 16 February 2017, the duo released the single "Rich Boy" along with a lyric video directed by We Wrk Wknds.
-Along with the announcement of the album, it was also announced that the single "Rich Boy" would be excluded from the track list of the album and identified as a non-album single.
+Along with the announcement of the album, it was also announced that the single "Rich Boy" would be excluded from the track list of the album.
 The album was made available for pre-order on 12 July 2017.

 Singles

 On 1 April 2016, the pair released the single "No Money", which became their first single to debut on the US Billboard Hot 100.
 On 5 August 2016, they released the standalone single "Make Me Feel" for the soundtrack to Netflix's original film, XOXO.

 On 30 September 2016, Galantis and Hook n Sling released the collaborative single "Love on Me" followed by a music video for the track on 4 October 2016, directed by Dano Cerny.
 On 15 December 2016, they released a lyric video for "Pillow Fight", which the band has said "brings back the original Galantis heart and roots".
 On 5 May 2017, the duo released the single "Hunter", to be accompanied by a music video which has already been filmed.

 On 8 December 2017, Galantis released "Tell Me You Love Me" as the fifth and final single from the album.